-Mumps typically starts with a few days of fever, headache, muscle aches, tiredness, and loss of appetite.
-Then most people will have swelling of their salivary glands, which causes puffy cheeks and a tender, swollen jaw.
+Mumps typically starts with a few days of fever, headache, muscle aches, tiredness, and loss of appetite, followed by swelling of the salivary glands under the ears on one or both sides, which causes puffy cheeks and a tender, swollen jaw.

 - swollen testicles, which may lead to a decrease in testicular size

 - swollen ovaries or breast tissue